maddy-rio/maddy-rio/README.md

 ### Hey there, I'm Maddy 👋🏻
-📍 Product Specialist based in Napier, New Zealand
+📍 Developer based in Napier, New Zealand
 👥 Background in Customer Experiences
 👩🏻‍💻 Currently coding TrendyWoofz